srl3630/690-miniproject3/README.md

 ## Overview

-This project provides a framework for spawning a vehicle in the CARLA simulator and recording data from multiple sensors.
+This project provides a framework for spawning a vehicle in the CARLA simulator and recording and projecting data from multiple sensors (LiDAR and Depth) onto an RGB camera.
 It allows you to configure various sensor types (e.g., cameras, LiDAR) and save the captured data for later analysis or use in machine learning applications.

 [Sample Output (Google Drive)](https://drive.google.com/drive/folders/14sAM0Tg_8Qq1EABdM_fMnW05E99ldiHE?usp=drive_link)